cucumber/docs/content/cucumber/step-definitions.md

     Given I get the contact details
 ```

-and all of these steps just open the respective webpages, you might be writing *redundant steps*.
+If all of these steps just open the respective webpages, you might be writing *redundant steps*.
 While the underlying code for these steps could be different, their **behaviour** is essentially the same, ie. *to open the Home, About or Contact page*.

 As such, you can use abstract helper methods to reduce them into a single step:

     Given I go to the {} page

-with the step def :
+with the step definition :

 ```java
 @Given("I want to open the {string} page")